 7:00AM to 5:00PM

-Like most homeowners either in the middle of a new construction or home repiping, we don’t need to familiarise you with the horrors of a leakage.
+Like most homeowners, whether in the middle of new construction or home repiping, we don’t need to familiarise you with the horrors of a leakage.
 It’s a hassle to fix, but the more severe issue is that it compromises your family’s health.
 That is why choosing a suitable pipe is necessary for maintaining the sanctity of your home.

 If you’re constantly troubled by pipe damage and leakage, it would be best to consider repiping.
 But knowing when to repipe is the key.
 Usually, after a couple of decades, all pipes start corroding, which disrupts the hot and cold water supply.